How To Lose Fat – The TRUTH About Fat Loss

-There’s a million reasons why people fail to lose fat, but somewhere at the top of that list is just a fundamental lack of understanding of the scientifically proven principals of how to lose fat.
+There’s a million reasons why people fail to lose fat, but somewhere at the top of that list is just a fundamental lack of understanding of the scientifically proven principles of how to lose fat.

 To show you exactly what I mean, let’s start this off with a list of things that DON’T cause fat loss.